Meshcapade/SMPL_blender_addon/README.md

 # About
-This addon is an extension of the [SMPL-X Blender addon](https://smpl-x.is.tue.mpg.de/download.php) (requires login) created by Joachim Tesch and owned by the Max Planck Institute for Intelligent Systems.
+This addon is an extension of the [SMPL-X Blender addon](https://www.youtube.com/watch?v=DY2k29Jef94) created by Joachim Tesch and owned by the Max Planck Institute for Intelligent Systems.
 Meshcapade has licensed the SMPL model and its updates (including SMPL+H, SMPL-X and STAR) from Max Planck Institute, and is making this extension of the blender add-on available for commercial users who have an active license for the SMPL Model.

 For academic uses, please visit: https://smpl-x.is.tue.mpg.de/.
 Or contact us at support@meshcapade.com